-To complement our ten year Longevity Promise, we provide SITCore products that are drop in replacements for most of our more mature SoMs and chipsets.
-We strive to keep your product viable as long as possible with no or minimal changes to your hardware.
+To complement our ten year Longevity Promise, we provide products that are drop in replacements for most of our more mature SoMs and chipsets.
+We strive to keep customers products viable as long as possible with no or minimal changes to hardware.